brown-ccv/docker-stacks/README.md

 # Docker Stacks

-Home of docker/singularity containers managed by the Data Science Practice.
+Home of docker/singularity containers managed by members of CCV

 ## Getting Started